GuillaumeFalourd/formulas-github/github/delete/workflow-logs/README.md

 ## Description

 Formula to delete through a command line all Github Actions workflow logs from a specific workflow.
+This automation can delete to 100 logs at each execution.

 ## Demo